Ponying Over an Obstacle

 Anyone horseback who has ever led another horse probably has had the pony horse balk at some obstacle along the trail.
 Colorado horseman Marty Marten of Berthoud says the best way to deal with a potential obstacle is the same thing he recommends to make the initial ponying experience a comfortable one for both horses—preparation.

-In Marty's "Pony Up" feature in the January 2112 issue, he discusses the importance of having a broke, solid riding horse and a pony horse that's light and responsive on the halter rope.
+In a 2012 article titled "Pony Up," Marty discusses the importance of having a broke, solid riding horse and a pony horse that's light and responsive on the halter rope.
 He also describes how groundwork and preparation in an enclosed area can build both the horses' and rider's confidence to minimize risk before they hit the trail.

 Likewise, you can set up obstacles at home to help your two horses develop a matter-of-fact approach to a trail obstruction.
 For example, ponying a horse over telephone poles, landscape timbers or crossties at home simulates traveling over downed timber.
 Leading a pony horse through a narrow gate at home can help accustom you and your horses to dealing with tight spots along the trail, just as crossing a creek or pond in your pasture is a practice run for any water-crossing.